 Ditch that layer of cold-weather chub with a slimming bowl of yogurt and berries.
-Consuming a combination of calcium and vitamin D—what’s typically found in a tub of vitamin D-fortified yogurt—can significantly decrease belly chub and fat absorption in overweight populations, a Nutrition Journal study found.
-To get similar results at home, start your day with some Stonyfield Organic Fat-Free Plain Yogurt and top it with fiber-packed raspberries.
-The fruit is a great source of insoluble fiber that, according to Canadian researchers, boosts levels of ghrelin—a hormone that controls hunger.
+Consuming a combination of calcium and vitamin D—what's typically found in a tub of vitamin D-fortified yogurt—can significantly decrease belly chub and fat absorption in overweight populations, a Nutrition Journal study found.
+To get similar results at home, start your day with some plain 2% yogurt and top it with fiber-packed raspberries.
+The fruit is a great source of insoluble fiber that boosts levels of ghrelin—a hormone that controls hunger.
 Plus, berries are packed with chemicals called polyphenols that aid weight loss and can actually stop fat from forming.
 Enjoy this tasty duo as a quick breakfast or afternoon snack.

 Fish host long chains of omega-3 fatty acids, which help to lower triglycerides and reduce inflammation.
 They're also great sources of muscle-building protein, and the more muscle you have on your body, the higher your metabolic rate.
 Throw garlic into the mix, and you have a lethal weapon for fighting belly fat.
 According to a study published in the journal Nutrition Research and Practice, women who ingested 80 milligrams of garlic extract a day for 12 weeks lost weight and reduced their BMI significantly.

 Who needs Spanx when you can sip on a powerful brew?
 White tea works in three distinct ways to help strip away fat from your body.
 A study published in the Journal of Nutrition and Metabolism showed that white tea can simultaneously boost lipolysis (the breakdown of fat) and block adipogenesis (the formation of fat cells).
-Another group of researchers found that the tea is also a rich source of antioxidants that trigger the release of fat from the cells and help speed the liver’s ability to turn fat into energy.
-The Vitamin C in just half a lemon can boost fat burning by as much as 25 percent and whittle your waist, according to one study.
-If there’s such a thing as a muffin-top-melting tea, this is it.
+The Add some lemon to your tea to boost your Vitamin C intake.
+Participants boosted fat burning by as much as 30 percent during a workout when they had adequate levels of vitamin C, according to one study.
+If there's such a thing as a muffin-top-melting tea, this is it.

 RASPBERRIES + WALNUTS